The 5 Steps of

 You will give one figure to your accountant, the combined income of all of the above.

 Expenses are your most complicated aspect of daycare taxes.
-I shouldn't say complicated because I think it's pretty simple, it's just that there are soooo many categories of expenses to keep track of.
+I shouldn't say complicated because I think it's pretty simple, it's just that there are too many categories of expenses to keep track of.
 The number 1 rule is SAVE EVERY RECEIPT!!
 Get some kind of folder or something to keep them in.
 Now I don't go sitting here and recording every single receipt as I get one, realistically most of us don't have the time for that.
 When I return from a store, I handwrite the date of the receipt at the top of it and I put a small x next to each item I purchased for daycare in any way. *Note: do not put an x by any food items unless it is food purchased for a daycare party.
 I then throw that receipt in a folder I keep in a file drawer in my desk.
 I then attempt once a month or every other month to pull out all of my receipts to record them.
 I can easily separate them by date as I've already written the date on the top of each one.
 I will take all of January, for example, and put them in Chronological Order beginning with the first of each month and staple them together.
 (At the end of the year I have 12 piles of receipts - all neatly stapled together at the top by month.
 I then put them in a gallon-sized ziplock baggie and store them for however many years - 7 I believe it is but don't quote me on that).

 Direct Expenses - any expense utilized ONLY (100%) for child care.
 An example would be Advertising - a newspaper ad you placed to advertise for children.

-For some expense categories there is an easier way of trying to apply your Time/Space Percentage to figure out how much of your Toilet Paper your daycare kids used and how much of it your family used.
+For some expense categories, there is an easier way of trying to apply your Time/Space Percentage to figure out how much of your Toilet Paper your daycare kids used and how much of it your family used.
 Say, in good faith, you figure your daycare kids use about half of the Toilet Paper you buy.
 You can just take your receipt and put that little x next to only every OTHER time you purchase Toilet Paper.
 Claim it this week (as a 100% Direct Expense) but not next week, etc. As long as you are careful and can show in the case of an Audit (that you have purchased Toilet Paper that you didn't claim) you will be fine.
 This is why it's so important to keep all of your receipts.
 Say you go to the store and buy 5 dolls and you have your own 3yo daughter at home living with you.
 The IRS is not going to believe your own daughter never played with any of these dolls!
 So you could claim 4 dolls but not the 5th one.
 But keep your receipt showing you did purchase 5!
-I find this the easier way of doing it, however you can just say all of these type of things are Indirect Expenses and apply your Time/Space Percentage to it.
+I find this the easier way of doing it, however, you can just say all of these types of things are Indirect Expenses and apply your Time/Space Percentage to it.

 Now on to the nitty gritty categories.
 There are many categories that will go on your Schedule C Tax Form.
 We will discuss these first.
 It is very important that you know that everyone will have their own variation of categories.
 What I might put under "supplies" you might put under "household items."
 It DOESN'T MATTER!!
 There are sooo many items which could feasibly go under any number of categories.
 Again, it does not matter.
 You will not get into trouble for putting an expense in the "wrong" category.
 What you want to try to do is make it so you don't have an obscenely high expense under one certain category, that might be a red flag triggering an Audit.
 I have changed my categories over and over and over again over the years trying to get it the perfect way.
 I will show you 'my' way and let it just be a guide for you.
 I have tried to match my categories up to what it says on the Schedule C Form as closely as possible.
 You will have a list of specific categories and then you will have one additional area on the Schedule C where it will say OTHER EXPENSES and here you can just write in the additional categories you've kept track of that were not up above on the form.
 Here we go with what I've come up with for my own self along with examples of things I might claim for each category: